 Guelph Community Backpack Project

-Partnering with the Guelph Neighbourhood Support Coalition and the Salvation Army, Hope House leads the coordination of a school supply drive to provide every child in need with a brand new, fully stocked backpack.
+Partnering with the Guelph Neighbourhood Support Coalition, the Salvation Army, the Children’s Foundation of Guelph and Wellington, and the YMCA, Hope House leads the coordination of a school supply drive to provide every child (K- Grade 12) in need with a brand new, fully stocked backpack.

 One of the best poverty fighting tools is a full education, one free of disparities and inequalities.
 Research has demonstrated that children and youth living in poverty tend to have poorer education results compared to wealthier peers.
 These discrepancies are not due to the lack of ability to perform, but are rather the outcome of not having the necessary resources in order to be confident and successful in their academic journeys.